 Jasper is a powerful machine-learning artificial intelligence, but he can’t yet write your entire 3,000-word article from scratch.

 Jasper works best with short prompts.
 Your prompts can come in the form of subheadings, sentences, or partial sentences.
-Many times, I will start a sentence and let Jarvis finish it using medium output length content.
+Many times, I will start a sentence and let Jasper finish it using medium output length content.